Guide · 7 min read

 • Supply chain delays for replacement kitchen units and appliances

-Good providers build flexibility into their hire agreements for insurance clients, allowing you to extend week by week without penalty.
+Good providers build flexibility into their hire agreements for insurance clients, letting you extend week by week without penalty — so set the hire period a little longer than you think you will need, since you can usually end early.

 Tips for a Smooth Insurance Claim